Alternative Ways to Pay for College (And How to Make It Cheaper)

 Stringing together savings through day-to-day choices could be a smart and painless way to reduce a student’s overall education cost.

-5. Find cheaper college books.
+5. Find cheaper college textbooks.

 6. Switch from credit to debit.